-This Additional Information Booklet (AIB) forms part of, and expands on the information referenced in, the Product Disclosure Statement (issued 25 July 2024) and the Insurance Guide (25 July 2024) for Slate Super.
+This Additional Information Booklet (AIB) forms part of, and expands on the information referenced in, the Product Disclosure Statement (issued 30 September 2023) and the Insurance Guide (issued 30 September 2023) for Slate Super.

 The information in this AIB is general information only and does not take account of your personal financial objectives, situation or needs.
 You should obtain financial advice that is tailored to your personal circumstances before making a decision about Slate Super.